Then and Now: Windows Throughout History

 It took until the 19th century before glass was mass produced, with a major leap occurring in Britain in the 1950s with the invention of the float process.
 Molten glass is poured across the surface bath of molten tin, the glass spreads and flattens before being drawn off in one continuous ribbon.
 With this, large panes of high quality glass are produced.

 Today’s window manufacturing techniques allow for a number of glass and framing types to be chosen to best suit purpose and climate.
-At The Heritage Window Company, our experience allows us to design and manufacture aluminium windows that won’t compromise the original character of your home.
+At The Heritage Window Company, our experience allows us to design and manufacture aluminium windows that provide modern durability without compromising the original character of your home.